zhenyuan0502/DevChart/README.md

 DevChart is a Flask-based web application designed to visualize coding activity from platforms like GitHub and LeetCode.
 It generates statistical charts that represent a user's coding contributions over time, offering both JSON data and SVG visuals.
 You can use these charts to showcase your coding progress, share your achievements, or analyze your coding habits on your own blog or website.

-Inpired by [githubchart-api](https://github.com/2016rshah/githubchart-api) from Ruby, I ported it to Python Flask to support more features and platforms.
+Inspired by [githubchart-api](https://github.com/2016rshah/githubchart-api) from Ruby, I ported it to Python Flask to support more features and platforms.
 E.g dark and light mode depending on user preference, and more platforms...

 ## Snapshot
 ### Dark mode: